 - Those selected are asked to confirm their attendance in writing.
-This program is offered at no cost to students, but participants who confirm and do not attend are assessed a fee to cover the cost of their participation (approximately $1000).
+This program is offered at no cost to students, but participants who confirm and do not attend are assessed a fee to cover a portion of the cost of their participation (approximately $1000).

-- Participants are chosen randomly, however, should any spots open they are filled from our wait list which is listed by date of application.
+- After participants are chosen, should any additional spots open, they are filled from our wait list which is listed by date of application.
 Only fully completed applications will be considered.

 - Requests for reasonable accommodations can be submitted to email@example.com

 - Wellness and Recreation

 - Inter-Residence Council (IRC)